evolvingstuff/vdw2/content/posts/how-to-get-vitamin-d-and-cofactors-without-taking-pills.md

  **2) Cofactors as liquid**

-<a href="/posts/osteodensity-and-several-others" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1270">Osteodensity and several others</a> provide many of the cofactors as a single liquid
+[Osteodensity and several others](/tags/osteodensity-and-several-others.html) provide many of the cofactors as a single liquid

  **3) Cofactors as a Fizzy powder and add Vitamin D powder**

-The <a href="/posts/fizzy-powder" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1270">Fizzy powder</a> has K-2 which the Osteodensity lacks and several other nice vitamins and minerals.
+The [Fizzy powder](/tags/fizzy-powder.html) has K-2 which the Osteodensity lacks and several other nice vitamins and minerals.

  **3a) Add vitamin D from cut open capsules to 2) or 3)**

-<a href="/posts/bio-tech" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3188">Bio-Tech</a> has the lowest-cost vitamin D in capsules  – which can be cut open (knife, scissors)
+[Bio-Tech](/tags/bio-tech.html) has the lowest-cost vitamin D in capsules  – which can be cut open (knife, scissors)

 Each Bio-Tech capsule provides 50,000 IU, so you would only need to take the powder once every days.